The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes

 \begin{thm}[{\cite{AY}*{Theorem 1.2}}] Let $X=PP(q, 2d, I)$ be a semi-primitive pseudo-Paley graph with $q=p^{2rt}$ and odd $r$.
 Each maximum clique in $X$ containing 0 is an $\F_p$-subspace of $\F_{q}$. \end{thm}

-There are counterexamples for which $X$ admits a maximum clique with no subfield structure; see for example \cite{AY}*{Example 2.21} and \cite{AGLY22}*{Section 5}.
-However, under extra assumptions, the \emph{subspace} structure of maximum cliques can be upgraded to the \emph{subfield} structure; in this direction, Asgarli and Yip managed to obtain an analogue of Theorem~\ref{EKRPaley} in \cite{AY}*{Theorem 1.3}.
+There are examples for which $X$ admits a maximum clique with no subfield structure; see, for example, \cite{AY}*{Example 2.21} and \cite{AGLY22}*{Section 5}.
+However, under extra assumptions, the \emph{subspace} structure of maximum cliques can be upgraded to the \emph{subfield} structure; in this direction, the authors managed to obtain an analog of Theorem~\ref{EKRPaley} in \cite{AY}*{Theorem 1.3}.
+See also \cite{Y24}.

-In this paper we shall focus on the case when $r$ is even.
+In this paper, we shall focus on the case when $r$ is even.
 This change in parity introduces a huge difference: there is no obvious choice of a clique of size $\sqrt{q}$ in general since $\F_{\sqrt{q}}$ fails to be a clique in $X$ in general.
-Additionally, Lemma~\ref{lem:naive} shows how a naive analogue of $\F_{\sqrt{q}}$ fails to be a valid clique.
+Additionally, Lemma~\ref{lem:naive} shows how a naive analog of $\F_{\sqrt{q}}$ fails to be a valid clique.
 In particular, when $X=PP(p^{2r},4, \{0,1\})$ (a Peisert graph, see Section~\ref{subsect: Paley}) with $p \equiv 3 \pmod 4$ and $r$ even, it is conjectured that $\omega(X)\leq \sqrt{q}-1$ by Yip \cite{YipMaximal}; see the related discussions by Kisielewicz and Peisert \cite{KP}*{Theorem 5.1}, and Mullin \cite{NM}*{Section 3.4}.
-Note that a simple (yet crucial) fact in all recent improvements of the clique number of Paley graphs and related graphs (of non-square order $q$) is that $\sqrt{q}$ is not an integer when $q$ is a non-square \cites{GS, HP, YipDirections,Yip1}, so that the small gap between $\sqrt{q}$ and its integer part can be ``blown up" to gain an improvement on the trivial upper bound.
+Note that a simple (yet crucial) fact in all recent improvements of the clique number of Paley graphs and related graphs (of non-square order $q$) is that $\sqrt{q}$ is not an integer when $q$ is a non-square \cites{GS, HP, Yip1, Y23}, so that the small gap between $\sqrt{q}$ and its integer part can be ``blown up" to gain an improvement on the trivial upper bound.
 In our case, $q$ is a square, which prevents all such techniques from being applied.
 To our best knowledge, there is no single infinite family of semi-primitive pseudo-Paley graphs (of square order) for which the trivial upper bound has been improved.

 The above discussion, together with Theorem~\ref{oddr}, leads to the following conjecture: \begin{conj} Let $X=PP(q, 2d, I)$ be a semi-primitive pseudo-Paley graph with $q=p^{2rt}$ where $r$ is even.
 If $\omega(X)=\sqrt{q}$, then every maximum clique in $X$ is an $\F_{p^t}$-affine subspace. \end{conj}